janoglezcampos/llvm-yx-callobfuscator/README.md

     * Install Ninja: ```pacman -S mingw-w64-x86_64-ninja```
     * Install Git: ```pacman -S git```

-    Restart the MSYS2 terminal, It may help with env variables, and gives luck for the followinf building ritual.
+    Restart the MSYS2 terminal, It may help with env variables, and gives luck for the following building ritual.

 * **Building**:

     First, clone this project, pretty obvious: